jundalisay/sp/content/en/research/ranald/hands/chapter-01b.md

 Empire makers and destroyers have spatulate hands.

-## THE KNOTTY HAND
+## The Knotty Hand

-The knotty or profound hand is a philosophic hand, is one which goes with deep thought.
-You can recognize the type by its bony structure.
+The knotty or profound hand:
+- is a philosophic hand, is one which goes with deep thought.
+- has a bony structure

 The joints large, the back of the hand ridged, the general outline irregular.
 Its fingertips are usually pointed or rounded.

 Logic in its narrow sense is the outstanding trait of the knotty hand.